 And that’s it!

-That was a long list.
+That was a long list of my favorite and the best Facebook ad examples.
 But I tried to cover as many examples as I can from various industries.

 Now you can go and try creating your own Facebook ad campaign.